What Are Solar Shingles?

 We may collect a share of sales from items linked to on this page.
 Learn more.

-Combining solar technology with standard roofing materials, solar shingles are one of the hottest building-integrated photovoltaic (PV) products on the market today.
-Integrating seamlessly into a roof, solar shingles are ideal for homeowners who want to enjoy the benefits of renewable energy but don’t like the look of conventional solar panel arrays.
+Combining solar technology with standard roofing materials, solar shingles integrate seamlessly into a roof, making them ideal for homeowners who want to enjoy the benefits of renewable energy but don’t like the look of conventional solar panel arrays.

 A Solar Roof

-Solar shingles are exactly what they sound like: roof shingles that are made out of solar panel material and have the same power producing abilities as solar panels.
+They are exactly what they sound like; roof shingles made out of solar panel material and with the same power-producing abilities as solar panels.

 Solar roofing products must meet strict standards to certify them as both a roofing and solar product.
-The best have a Class A fire rating, an outstanding snow load capacity, and are certified to withstand hail, wind and rain.
-Depending on which solar roofing product you choose, you’re likely to enjoy a 20-year warranty that will cover the expected life of the roof.
+The best have a Class A fire rating, an outstanding snow load capacity, and are certified to withstand hail, wind, and rain.
+Depending on which solar roofing product you choose, you’re likely to enjoy a 20-year warranty that covers the expected life of the roof.

-Solar shingles have the potential to cut a homeowner’s electricity bill by about two thirds every month, and most systems pay for themselves in less than 10 years.
+Solar shingles have the potential to cut a homeowner’s electricity bill by about two-thirds every month, and most systems pay for themselves in less than ten years.
 After your investment is recovered, you’ll enjoy many years of free electricity.

 Additional Savings Through Incentive Programs

-While solar shingles essentially give homeowners a power-generating roof, potentially saving them thousands of dollars a year in utility costs, there are still a few deterrents – such as the upfront costs of the solar shingles.
+While solar shingles essentially give homeowners a power-generating roof, potentially saving them thousands of dollars a year in utility costs, there are still a few deterrents – such as the upfront costs.

-As a residential PV system, solar roofing installations are eligible for generous tax credits and rebates offered at the federal, state and local level.
+As a residential PV system, solar roofing installations are eligible for generous tax credits and rebates offered at the federal, state, and local levels.
 The federal incentive program alone can cut the upfront cost of a solar roof installation by as much as 30%.

-In fact, some solar shingle manufactures have received grants to help them with their efforts to improve not only the product itself, but also the costs associated with it.
+In fact, some solar shingle manufacturers have received grants to help them with their efforts to improve not only the product itself but also the costs associated with it.

 Where Have Solar Shingles Been?